opnlabs/dot/README.md

 A minimal CI.
 Designed to be local first.

-Runs the jobs inside docker containers.
-Done communicates with the Docker daemon using the [Docker client API](https://pkg.go.dev/github.com/docker/docker/client#section-readme).
+All the jobs run inside docker containers. `Done` communicates with the Docker daemon using the [Docker client API](https://pkg.go.dev/github.com/docker/docker/client#section-readme).

 <p align="center">
     <img src="images/demo.gif" width="800">